frizadiga/v/README.md

 - statusline: `lualine`
 - layout utils: `noice x nui`

-# Custom Commands
+## Custom Commands
-The following custom commands are built for my specific use case.
+Disclaimer: Custom commands in `user.lua` are built for my specific use case.
 So it may not be useful for most users.